Joint Base Langley-Eustis, Virginia PFAS Contamination

-October 10, 20232016 testing of PFAS Contamination at Fort Leavenworth Army Base, Kansas, drinking water supply wells indicated very high combined PFAS results, with two wells testing 649 and 159 ppt.
-2019 sampling data from drinking water well PWW-08 established a combined PFOS and PFOA concentration of 1,790 ng/L. During the 2016 sampling, the treated drinking water at the installation had a combined PFOA/PFOS of 98ppt.
+2016 testing of PFAS Contamination at Fort Leavenworth Army Base, Kansas, drinking water supply wells indicated very high combined PFAS results, with two wells testing 649 and 159 ppt.
+During the 2016 sampling, the treated drinking water at the installation had a combined PFOA/PFOS of 98ppt.
+2019 sampling data from drinking water well PWW-08 established a combined PFOS and PFOA concentration of 1,790ppt.

 PFAS are a group of fluorocarbons associated with various health problems.
 Studies link PFAS, such as PFOA and PFOS, with fertility problems, poor vaccine response, lowered immunity, kidney cancer, testicular cancer, liver problems, and thyroid disease.
-Even the slightest exposure to these toxins can lead to adverse health conditions.
-As a result, the EPA set even lower lifetime health advisory limits of 0.004 for PFOA and 0.002 ppt for PFOS.
+Even the slightest exposure to these toxins can lead to adverse health effects.
+As a result, the EPA lowered the lifetime health advisory limits of PFOA to 0.004 ppt and 0.002 ppt for PFOS.

 Fort Leavenworth Army Base is one of the country’s oldest Amry bases, with operations dating back to 1827.
 The base is located to the West of the Mississippi River.
 It has about 5,383 active duty, 90 international officers, 5,200 family members, and 2150 civilians working with the Department of Army.
 The US Army Combined Arms Center (USA CAC), located at Fort Leavenworth, has six core functions: functional training, leader development and education, collective training, doctrine, training support, and lessons learned.